Got a question, or need to talk to us? Take a look to see if we've already answered your question, or contact us.

 When it comes to excesses for ongoing conditions, you’ll only be asked to contribute your excess once per policy year for that condition.

-If you’re not switching, then there will be a short delay before you can claim… But you won’t have to wait too long.
-This means that if your pet needs help during this time – or shows symptoms during this time – you’ll need to foot the bill yourself.
+This means that if your pet needs help before these timescales – or shows symptoms during this time – you’ll need to foot the bill yourself.

 Before you make a claim, have a look at your Confirmation of Cover document and policy wording, to see if you’re covered.